-Our anxiety, self-doubt, confusion, frustration can . . .
+Our anxiety, self-doubt, confusion, frustration can...

-- erode our personal effectiveness and job performance - create higher levels of mistrust and resistance - negatively affect our personal health and well-being - decrease our ability to find the "hidden opportunity" that is essential if we are to make the change work for ourselves and the organization - stifle our creativity, innovation, and problem solving capacities - make the next challenge, setback, or loss that much harder . . .
+- erode our personal effectiveness and job performance - create higher levels of mistrust and resistance - negatively affect our personal health and wellbeing - decrease our ability to find the "hidden opportunity" that is essential if we are to make the change work for ourselves and the organization - stifle our creativity, innovation, and problem solving capacities - make the "next change" that much harder . . .